-Thirsties training pants are available at most cloth diaper retailers and on Amazon.
+Thirsties training pants are available at most cloth diaper retailers and Target.
 Their wide availability is likely due to the Thirsties brand being so strong and longstanding in the market, as the training pants themselves only came onto the market in 2018.

 Reading a lot of product reviews to see if the training pant you’re looking at is as good as it seems is part of the shopping process for a lot of folks, but it can be a pain to search for reviews and read through all the spammy ones or ones that turn out to be about a different product.

 To save you the trouble, I’ve combed through the internet and placed below summaries of all the other reputable reviews about Thirsties’ training pants that I could find.
 To see the full review, you can click on the name of the reviewer below each snippet.

 “Thirsties Training Pants are quickly becoming a top favourite of mine….

 If you need something absorbent with the sizing flexibility offered by Thirsties, the Thirsties Potty Training Pant is a great choice.
 The expensive price means they are awesome and you totally go this potty training thing.”

 “I know the brand has been working on this creation for quite some time, and I think they got it right.
 My toddler is very particular, and he is a superfan of these….I highly recommend giving these a go if you’re stuck in the potty training department.
 Of course, there’s more to it than just the perfect pant, but these Thirsties “undies” make potty training a bit more exciting and comfortable for toddlers.
 They’ve worked wonders for us, so you better believe we’re celebrating these and giving them a perfect rating.“